 Dr. Donders is chief psychologist at Mary Free Bed.
+He obtained his doctorate from the University of Windsor.
+He joined Mary Free Bed in 1988.
 He is board-certified by the American Board of Professional Psychology in clinical neuropsychology, rehabilitation psychology and pediatric clinical neuropsychology.
 He is the associate editor of the journals Child Neuropsychology and Archives of Clinical Neuropsychology.
 He also serves on the editorial boards of several other journals, and on the board of directors of the American Board of Clinical Neuropsychology.
 He has more than 100 publications in peer-reviewed journals.

 His main research interests include construct and criterion validity of neuropsychological test instruments and prediction of outcome after traumatic brain injury.
 Dr. Donders is a fellow of the National Academy of Neuropsychology and of Divisions 40 (society for clinical neuropsychology) and 22 (rehabilitation psychology) of the American Psychological Association.